nov314k/tortoise-guile/README.md

 scm_with_guile (&register_functions, NULL);
 scm_shell (argc, argv);
 ```
-we now have
+I had
 ```
 scm_boot_guile (argc, argv, inner_main, 0);
 ```

+See [Section 5.2.2 of the Guile Reference Manual](https://www.gnu.org/software/guile/manual/guile.html#A-Sample-Guile-Main-Program) for details.
+Also see [simple-guile example](/simple-guile) in this repository.

 - Note 2

-We have `inner_main` function, into which we moved:
+There should be an `inner_main` function, which in it has
 ```
 scm_c_define_gsubr ("tortoise-reset", 0, 0, 0, tortoise_reset);
 scm_c_define_gsubr ("tortoise-penup", 0, 0, 0, tortoise_penup);